apple/swift-internals/api-design-guidelines/_conventions.md

     </figure>

-     If you attach the parameter description to the function's base name, it will “dangle” when the default is used:
+     If you attach the parameter description to the function's base name, it will “dangle” when the default is used.

     <figure class="bad" markdown="1">
     ~~~ swift